jaehunlee527/Bulldozer-Price-Prediction/README.md

   <img src="images/rf_rmsle.JPG" width="600" height="400">
 </p>

 Since the Kaggle competition ended several years ago, I have no ways to compare the model performances to those of other people.
-However,
+However, my score on valid set is comparable to the top scores on the leader board.